cloud-custodian/cloud-custodian/docs/source/azure/policy/resources/sqldatabase.rst

     - Marked-For-Op Filter - Filter on tag that indicates a scheduled operation for a resource
 - Short Term Backup Retention Policy Filter
     - Filter on the retention period (in days) of the database's short term backup retention policy.
+    - more info on `Short Term Backups <https://docs.microsoft.com/en-us/azure/sql-database/sql-database-automated-backups>`_
     - If there is no short term backup retention policy set on the database, it is treated as if the retention is zero days.

-    - more info on `Short Term Backups <https://docs.microsoft.com/en-us/azure/sql-database/sql-database-automated-backups>`_
+.. c7n-schema:: ShortTermBackupRetentionPolicyFilter
+    :module: c7n_azure.resources.sqldatabase

 - Long Term Backup Retention Policy Filter
     - Filter on the retention period of the database's long term backup retention policy.
-    - `backup-type`: There are 3 types of backups `weekly`, `monthly`, and `yearly`.
-    - `retention-period` and `retention-period-units`: The retention period length and units.
-There are 4 possible units: `days`, `weeks`, `months`, and `years`
+    - more info on `Long Term Backups <https://docs.microsoft.com/en-us/azure/sql-database/sql-database-long-term-retention>`_
     - If the specified backup type has not been set on the resource, it is treated as if the retention is zero days.

-    - more info on `Long Term Backups <https://docs.microsoft.com/en-us/azure/sql-database/sql-database-long-term-retention>`_
+.. c7n-schema:: LongTermBackupRetentionPolicyFilter
+    :module: c7n_azure.resources.sqldatabase

 Actions
 -------